willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 The `BaseClass` is the class name to be inherited.

-You'll notice, however, that there is an access modifier applied to it.
-This communicates how much `DerivedClass` wants to publicize how much it derives from `BaseClass`.

-If `DerivedClass` is shy about it, then it may choose to limit how much an external class can access `DerivedClass`'s inherited members from `BaseClass`.
+Inheriting classes apply an access modifier to their base class.
+This imposes a limitation on the access levels inherited by the base class.

 `public` inheritance makes no change to `BaseClass` in `DerivedClass`. *Most of the time*, this is what you will see.